Henri Picard: 'Great Escape'

 Picard was one of the 76 men who escaped the prison camp on the night of 24–25 March 1944, in the escape now famous as "the Great Escape".

-Travelling in a group of four escapees with Gordon Brettell and Picard as Frenchmen and Romualdas Marcinkus and Tim Walenn as Lithuanians, all posing as foreign labourers they managed to board a train heading towards Frankfurt (Oder), and Danzig (now Gdańsk, Poland).
+Travelling in a group of four, the escapees posed as foreign labourers, with Gordon Brettell and Picard as Frenchmen, and Romualdas Marcinkus and Tim Walenn as Lithuanians.
+They managed to board a train heading towards Frankfurt (Oder), and Danzig (now Gdańsk, Poland).
 Most likely, they intended to travel to East Prussia and over the Lithuanian border hoping to cross the Baltic Sea to neutral Sweden.
 When the Germans discovered the escape they began manhunts.
 Picard and the group travelled further than most of the escapees but were captured by the Gestapo on 26 March.
 The party of four were brought to Stalag XX-B, then spent the night there, their presence being carefully recorded by the camp sergeant-major who issued them with clothing more suited to a prisoner of war in the hope of avoiding the possibility of them being charged with espionage.
 On the following day they were handed over to the Danzig Gestapo.
 Its officials took the men to a forest near Gross Trampken (Trąbkie Wielkie) and executed them on 29 March his body was cremated in Danzig's Gestapo crematorium.

 Picard was one of the 50 escapers who had been listed by SS-Gruppenfuhrer Arthur Nebe to be killed, so was amongst those executed and murdered by the Gestapo.
-Originally his remains were buried at Sagan, but he is now buried in part of the Poznań Old Garrison Cemetery beside his brother escapers.
+Originally his remains were buried at Sagan, but he is now buried in part of the Poznań Old Garrison Cemetery beside his fellow escapers.
 He is commemorated by name on the "North Weald Memorial" at St Andrews Church, North Weald.

 Picard's name was amongst those in the list of the murdered prisoners which was published when news broke on or about 20 May 1944.